medavidallsop/internal-tags/readme.txt

 = Can I bulk set tags directly from the posts list? =

 Yes.
-Select the posts using the checkboxes then click the Bulk actions > Edit, and select the tags you wish to set.
+Select the posts using the checkboxes, then click the Bulk actions > Edit, and select the tags you wish to set.

 = Where is the internal tag descripiton used? =